recon-bi/coding-challenge/README.md

 export default ExampleTable;
 ```

-Or if you are using the MVVM architecture with a model and redux store, use this implemtation for full CRUD, filtering, sorting and pagination
+Or if you are using the MVVM architecture with a model and redux store, and want automatic full CRUD, filtering, sorting and pagination, then these will be the droids you're looking for:

 ```tsx
 import React from 'react';